After prostate cancer treatment

 What follow-up do I need?

-If you are between check-ups and have a symptom or problem that is worrying you, let your doctor know.
-Make an appointment to see him or her as soon as possible.
+If you are between check-ups and have a symptom or problem that is worrying you, call your specialist nurse for advice or to arrange an earlier outpatient appointment if necessary.

 What is PSA bounce?